gnachman/iTerm2/README.md

 specific parsers, you can have the path sent to an external script of your choice.

-`defaults write com.googlecode.iterm2 TrouterPathHandler <path to script>`
+`defaults write com.googlecode.iterm2 SemanticHistoryHandler <path to script>`

 The script must be marked executable (`chmod +x <file>`) and it will receive the full path and the line number (if any) as arguments.